 Well, mood can definitely be a root cause for low libido.
 We talked earlier about how a lack of sleep can cause irritability and moodiness.
 Other negative emotions can also cause problems, and bottling things up inside can often magnify your concerns.
 For some people, this can result in a case of the blues.

 We know from the research that people who are depressed are more likely to experience low libido.
-One study found that more than 70 percent of depressed patients, who were not taking depression medications, had a loss of sexual interest.
+One study found that more than 70 percent of depressed patients who were not taking depression medications, had a loss of sexual interest.
+[22]

-Some anti-depressants, including Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs), can cause lowered libido as well.
+But some anti-depressants, including Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs), can cause lowered libido as well.
 In my experience as a pharmacist, these side effects were very common, and psychiatrists would sometimes prescribe a second antidepressant with a different mechanism of action, Wellbutrin, to counteract the sexual side effects of these medications.

 Finally, it’s important to note that anxiety and mood disorders have a higher prevalence in patients with thyroid dysfunction.
 In my own practice, I have found that mood disorders are very common in those with thyroid conditions.
 Many studies have associated abnormal levels of TSH, T3, and T4, with depression.
 You can read more about that, along with my personal experience, in my articles on anxiety and mood disorders related to Hashimoto’s.